dataiku/experimental-file-challenge/README.md

-# Experimental file challenge
+# Dataiku Experimental File challenge
-Dataiku Developer Challenge (ecosystem)
+>Dataiku Developer Challenge (ecosystem)

 ## Overview
 A Dataiku Experimental File (DEF) stores data in a way similar to Excel or CSV files.
 Like Excel files, DEF files are binary files with a specific structure.
 DEF files have a specified number of columns, each with a name and a type (either String, Integer or Floating-point numbers) and can have any number of rows.
 Like CSV files, NULL values are not supported so each cell contains an actual value.